-In conclusion, I believe that the planning application by the Minister for Transport and Technical Services fulfils the requirements of the Planning and Building (Jersey) Law 2002 and that the Minister for Planning and Environment should reconsider his decision not to hold a Public Inquiry before the application is determined.
+In conclusion, I believe that there is sufficient public interest in the holding of a public inquiry before the final planning application for a large incinerator on Jersey's south coast is determined.
+I believe that the project fulfils the requirements of the Planning and Building (Jersey) Law 2002 and that the Minister for Planning and Environment should be requested to hold a Public Inquiry before the final planning permission is given.